10thfloor/fly-autoplacer/FUTURE.md

        return 'no_action'
    ```

-5. **Review Fly.io's Capabilities**
+5. Deep dive into Fly.io's capabilities

-   - Fly Machines API: Fly.io has introduced Fly Machines, which might offer more control over individual instances.
-   - Fly Autoscale Settings: Investigate Fly.io's autoscaling settings to see if they meet your requirements.

-6. **Deployment Strategy**
-   - Containerization: Ensure your application is containerized using Docker for consistency across environments.
-   - CI/CD Pipeline: Set up continuous integration and deployment pipelines to automate testing and deployment.

-## Potential Pitfalls to Avoid

-- Overcomplicating the System: Adding unnecessary complexity can make the system hard to maintain.
-- Ignoring Platform Constraints: Not accounting for Fly.io's limitations could lead to system failures.
+6. Containerize everything and set up CI/CD

+## Watch Out For

+- Over-engineering: Let's not make it too complex
+- Fly.io limits: We need to stay within their boundaries

-## Conclusion
+## Wrapping Up

-Your current system forms a solid foundation for automated region placement on Fly.io.
-By incorporating advanced prediction algorithms and leveraging existing tools and services, you can enhance its effectiveness and reliability.
+I think we've got a solid foundation here.
+With some tweaks and by leveraging some existing tools, we can make this system pretty robust.

-### Next Steps:
+### TODO:

-1. Research and Integrate Sophisticated Models: Explore libraries like statsmodels or prophet for time series forecasting.
-2. Consult Fly.io Documentation: Ensure you're aware of all features and limitations that could impact your system.
-3. Prototype and Test: Implement small-scale tests to validate new prediction models or scaling mechanisms.
+1. Research those forecasting models
+2. Dive into Fly.io docs
+3. Set up some small-scale tests
-4. Monitor and Iterate: Continuously monitor system performance and iterate based on feedback and observed issues.
+4. Keep an eye on performance and iterate

 ---

-**Speculative Note:** If Fly.io's existing autoscaling features suffice, you might find that integrating with those services reduces the need for a custom solution.
-Additionally, considering a move towards an event-driven architecture with serverless functions (like Fly.io's Webhooks or using Cloudflare Workers) could offer more scalability and reduced operational overhead.
+**Wild Idea:** If Fly.io's autoscaling is good enough, we might not need all this custom stuff.
+Also, we could look into serverless functions (Fly.io Webhooks or Cloudflare Workers) for even better scalability.
+Just a thought!